 Artis, a former Salesian High star from Vallejo, scored 13 points in his first collegiate game in the Bay Area.
 Altman said it was "absolutely" the best Artis has played since missing nine games with a stress fracture in his foot.

-According to Yahoo Sports, Smart was slated to receive x-rays after the game after feeling pain in his right wrist, the same one he broke during his junior year in high school.
+According to Yahoo Sports, Smart was slated to receive X-rays after feeling pain in his right wrist.

 Follow Jimmy Durkin on Twitter at twitter.com/Jimmy_Durkin.